Threekit/treble-legacy/docusaurus/docs/main-concepts-scripts.md

 ---
-id: available-scripts
+id: main-concepts-scripts
 title: Available Scripts
 sidebar_label: Available Scripts
 ---

 # Available Scripts

-:::caution Note

-Treble scripts are only included if you followed the 'create new Treble project' approach.
-If you added Treble React to an existing project, it should work with your existing bundling scripts.
+## Overview

+The Treble Framework comes loaded with the `@threekit-tools/treble-scripts` package to facilitate the development and deployment of a Treble App.
+It gives the ability to run the following scripts/commands straight from our projects root directory.

+:::info Threekit Environment

+If no Threekit environment is explicitly provided the scripts will default to using the Threekit `Preview` environment.

 :::

-The `create-treble-app` project comes loaded with the `@threekit-tools/treble-scripts` package that you can run from the project's root directory.
-You can run:

 ### `yarn start`